 If there is a new street-food trend in Hong Kong, Mong Kok is probably the first place to sell it.
 Or if you’re looking for a traditional snack that’s vanishing, Mong Kok might be your best bet, too.

-Some of the highlights include Fei Jie’s braised pig’s intestine (once featured on the late Anthony Bourdain’s show), Potato King’s 25-centimetre-long fries, and dessert shop am.pm’s lava souffle pudding—a combination of two layers of souffle pancake and a lava pudding.
+Some of the highlights include Fei Jie’s braised pig’s intestine (also featured on the late Anthony Bourdain’s show), Potato King’s 25-centimetre-long fries, and dessert shop am.pm’s lava souffle pudding—a combination of two layers of souffle pancake and a lava pudding.
+Meanwhile, noodles with mixed toppings in a plastic bag are also a local specialty– and have even been featured in a recipe by Hong Kong-born-and-raised chef Lucas Sin in none other than Food and Wine magazine.

 nathan road mong kok